-Each year ACF County Commandants are asked to nominate their best Master Cadet for the Champion Cadet Competition which was established in 1991.
-The staff at CTC Frimley Park then shortlist the best 20 and invite them back to Frimley for a weekend in September to compete in a series of events and interviews, at the end of which one of them is announced Champion Cadet for that year.
+Each year ACF County Commandants are asked to nominate their best Master Cadet for the Champion Cadet Competition.
+The staff at CTC Frimley Park then invite them to Frimley for a weekend to compete in a series of events and interviews, at the end of which one of them is announced Champion Cadet for that year.

 Throughout the competition the assessors are looking for signs of leadership, teamwork, self discipline and unselfishness.
 The winner of the competition is the cadet deemed by the selection committee to be the year's most inspiring example of the ACF Master Cadet.